 Other Income (Expense).
 Consolidated interest expense was \$61,778 for the year ended December 31, 1997 compared to \$60,556 for the same period for the prior year.
 The increase of \$1,222 relates to additional interest expense incurred as a result of deferred payments during negotiations with BGLS Noteholders (see "Capital Resources and Liquidity").
 Equity in loss of affiliate in 1997 and 1996 of \$26,646 and \$7,808, respectively, represents the Company's proportionate share of losses from continuing operations at New Valley and the decline in value of the New Valley Class A Preferred Shares.
 This is partially offset by discontinued operations in which the Company reflected its portion of New Valley's income from discontinued operations which was \$1,536 in 1997 and \$2,982 in 1996 reflecting the Company's proportionate interest in the sale of the messaging service business, sold in 1995.
-Other income also includes the sale of assets, primarily the sale of the BML shares by BOL to New Valley in 1997 and the sale of surplus realty at Liggett and the assets of COM Products Inc. ("COM") in 1996.
+Other income also includes the sale of surplus realty at Liggett and the assets of COM Products Inc. ("COM") in 1996.